Countly/countly-sdk-documentation/getting_started/current.md

   <strong>Server Side Processes</strong>
 </p>
 <p>
-  In addition to this, there can be server side calculations that can add an additional delay.
+  In addition to this, there can be server-side calculations that can add additional delay.
 Depending on where you are expecting the changes to show up, the types and the length of the calculations involved would differ.
-For example, a cohort can take minutes up to hours to process before showing up on your dashboard.
+For example, a cohort can take minutes up to hours to process before showing up on Countly.
 But most data would show up within seconds after reaching your Countly Server.
 </p>
 <h1>Is my SDK version compatible with my server?</h1>
 <p>
   If you have checked your Countly server version and your SDK version you might have noticed that they most likely do not match.
-Due to the way our development is structured, our Countly servers releases happen more often than any single SDK.
-Usually this will lead you to see that your server version is higher than your SDK version, and that is fine.
+Due to the way our development is structured, our Countly server releases happen more often than any single SDK.
+Usually, this will lead you to see that your server version is higher than your SDK version, and that is fine.
 </p>
 <p>
   Our guidelines are that the major version of your server should be the same or higher than the major version of the SDK that you are using.
-As our versioning scheme for our server releases and SDK's have 3 numbers separated by dots, somehing like "22.02.3".
-The first two numbers is what we are calling the major version and those are the ones that you should be paying attention to ("22.02.X").&nbsp;
+As our versioning scheme for our server releases and SDKs has 3 numbers separated by dots, something like "22.02.3".
+The first two numbers are what we are calling the major version and those are the ones that you should be paying attention to ("22.02.X").&nbsp;
 </p>